mbickers/personal-site/content/resume.md

 ## Experience
 ### Stripe {{< floatright "May 2021 &ndash; Present" >}}
 Software Engineering Intern, Money Movement Policy Team
-- Currently designing and building an interactive Java tool to backtest and analyze rules which restrict and transform money movements.
+- Designing and building an interactive Java tool to backtest and analyze rules which restrict and transform money movements.
 Wrote and shared research and design proposal documents.
 Tool will be used to develop and validate changes to complex, mission critical codebase.

 ### Apple {{< floatright "May 2020 &ndash; August 2020" >}}
 Software Engineering Intern, Embedded Field Diagnostics Team